 RAN2 discussed whether simultaneous UL transmission can be supported in Rel-17 for IAB.
 RAN2 understanding is that in Rel.16 DAPS HO, simultaneous transmissions of UL new data in source and target cell is not supported.
 However, RAN2 did not understand what is intended for “DAPS-like” solution in the RAN3 LS, and what should be achieved with that.

-RAN2 also believe that RAN1 should be involved in the discussion of whether simultaneous UL transmissions can be supported in Rel-17 in the “DAPS-like” solution.
+RAN2 also believe that RAN1 should be consulted as to whether simultaneous UL transmissions can be supported in Rel-17 from their point of view.

 2 Actions